Sustainable Groundwater Management Grant Program

 This is a dynamic program and changes are occurring often.
 More information will be provided as it becomes available.
 We recommend checking this website frequently for any updates.

-The SGM Grant Program is funded by Proposition 1, Proposition 68, and General Funds from the State Budget Act of 2021.
+The SGM Grant Program is funded by Proposition 1, Proposition 68, and General Funds from the State Budget Act of 2021 and Budget Act of 2022.
 To date, the SGM Grant Program has awarded $139.5 million in three rounds of planning grants for development of Groundwater Sustainability Plans (GSPs), updates/revisions to approved Alternatives to a GSP, and implementation of related projects.
-In addition, the SGM Grant Program has awarded $26 million to critically overdrafted basins for construction projects outlined in their adopted GSP or approved Alternative to a GSP.
+In addition, the SGM Grant Program has awarded $176.5 million to critically overdrafted basins for construction and planning projects outlined in or consistent with their adopted GSP or Alternative to a GSP.

 See “Current Grant Solicitation Information” above for more information on the most recent future grant solicitation information.